BMW i4 engines, drive and performance

 - Visibility makes urban driving more effort

-- The best mainstream electric car to drive on the open road
+- The best mainstream EV for the open road

-We’re putting it out there right now – the BMW i4 is among the very best electric cars to drive when it comes to handling and ride comfort.
-It strikes a near-perfect balance between the two, being huge fun to sling through corners but comfortable enough to make long journeys relaxing.
+Let’s not beat around the bush – the BMW i4 is one of the very best electric cars to drive on sale today.
+It strikes a near-perfect balance between handling and comfort, being huge fun to sling through corners but comfortable enough to make long journeys relaxing.

 You do feel the i4’s weight when cornering fast, but BMW’s electronic nannies do a great job of keeping everything in shape while also providing a degree of playfulness.
 And the steering helps, too – it’s precise, direct and quick without being too heavy.